 Terms Definitions Activation Data Data values other than whole private keys that are required to operate private keys or cryptographic modules containing private keys, such as a PIN, passphrase, or portions of a private key used in a key-splitting scheme.
 Protection of activation data prevents unauthorised use of the private key.
 Certificate A unit of information contained in a file that is digitally signed by the Certification Authority.
 It contains, at a minimum, the issuer, a public key, and a set of information that identifies the entity that holds the private key corresponding to the public key.
 Certificate Generation Activation Secrets Data values that are required to initiate the certification process and that link the Certificate registration with the actual Certificate issuing.
-Certificate Revocation List A signed list of identifiers of all Certificates revoked prior to the Certificates expiration.
+Certificate Revocation List A signed list of identifiers of Certificates that have been revoked.
 Abbreviated as CRL.
 It is made available by the SWIFTNet PKI CA to Subscribers and Relying Parties.
-The CRLs are updated after each Certificate revocation process.
-The CRL does not necessarily contain revoked Certificates that are past their validity date (that is, expired).
+The CRL is updated after each Certificate revocation process.
+The CRL does not necessarily contain identifiers of revoked Certificates that are past their validity date (that is, expired).
+SWIFTNet PKI provides both partitioned CRLs and a combined CRL.
+Partitioned CRLs contain information on a specific subset of revoked SWIFT Qualified Certificates.
+Each SWIFT Qualified Certificate indicates in which partitioned CRL its revocation information can be found.
+The combined CRL contains information on all revoked SWIFT Qualified Certificates.
 Hardware Security Module (HSM) Hardware Security Module.
 An electronic device offering secure key pair generation and storage, and implementing cryptographic operations using the stored key pairs.
-Qualified Certificate A Certificate which meets the requirements laid down in Annex I of EU Directive 1999/93/EC and is provided by a Certification Service Provider who fulfills the requirements laid down in Annex II of that Directive.
+Qualified Certificate A Certificate which meets the requirements laid down in Annex I of EU Directive 1999/93/EC and is provided by a Certification Service Provider who fulfils the requirements laid down in Annex II of that Directive.
 Relying party Person or organisation acting upon a Certificate, typically to verify signatures by the Subscriber or to perform encryption towards the Subscriber.
 The Relying Party relies upon the accuracy of the binding between the Subscriber public key distributed via that Certificate and the identity and/or other attributes of the Subscriber contained in that Certificate.
 In the context of this Certification Practice Statement for SWIFT Qualified Certificates, Relying Parties are as further defined in section 1.3.4 .
 Subscriber Person or organisation contracting with the Certification Authority, for being issued one or more Certificates.
 In the context of this Certification Practice Statement for SWIFT Qualified Certificates, the Subscribers are as further defined in section 1.3.3 .
 SWIFT S.W.I.F.T.
 SCRL SWIFTNet Directory The SWIFTNet Directory is a centralised X.500 directory of entities that stores the Certificates and Certificate Revocation Lists that the Certification Authority issues.
 The SWIFTNet Directory identifies an entity by its Distinguished Name (DN).
 SWIFTNet PKI The pervasive SWIFT security infrastructure that provides digital signatures and the supporting certification services based on public key cryptography.
 The SWIFTNet PKI service comprises the SWIFTNet PKI CA, the SWIFTNet PKI.
 SWIFTNet PKI CA The SWIFTNet PKI Certification Authority, operated by SWIFT, creates and manages Certificates for Entities that have been registered by the SWIFTNet PKI Registration Authority.
-SWIFTNet PKI RA SWIFTNet PKI Registration Authority, operated by SWIFT.